ngokhoa1202/cs-note/programming/javascript/angular/Asynchronous programming in Angular.md

 #object-oriented-programming #functional-programming #angular #javascript #typescript #reactive-programming #software-architecture #software-engineering #solid #ajax  #angular17 #angular18 #api #dependency-injection
 # Asynchronous programming
-## Zone.js
+## `Zone.js`
 - The change of an element on DOM tree is automatically managed by Angular itself (actually `Zone.js`).
-- Much simpler compared to [useState hook](useState%20hook.md) of ReactJS.
+- Much simpler compared to [useState hook](programming/javascript/react/hooks/useState%20hook.md) of React.
 - However, Angular has to ==traverse all of the component tree== to detect which component needs updating after the state has been changed.
 ## signal
-- More fine-grained because we ==explicitly declare which element on DOM is observed for change==.
+- More fine-grained because we ==explicitly declare which element on DOM is observed for change==
 - Wraps the changeable object in a `{Typescript} Signal` using `signal` function.
 ```typescript
 import { Component, computed, Signal, signal, WritableSignal } from "@angular/core";